Minneapolis Institute of Art: Finances

 The William Hood Dunwoody Fund, endowed with one million dollars when Dunwoody died in 1914, has been used to purchase thousands of works.
 Bruce Dayton, a life trustee of the institute since 1942, insisted that money raised in the $100 million fund-raising campaign for the Target wing, which opened in 2006, be split evenly between the building and the acquisitions endowment.
 That fund, now at $91 million, has allowed the institute to buy a rare early 18th-century Native American painted buckskin shirt and a nine-foot-long topographical View of Venice made by Jacopo de' Barbari in 1500, among other recent purchases.
 In 2009, the value of the museum's $145 million endowment had fallen 21 percent from January 2008.
 The endowment typically provides nearly one-fifth of operating revenues.
 Contributions from individuals, corporations and foundations account for a quarter of revenues, Almost half of the museum's operating money comes from the "park-museum fund," a century-old Hennepin County tax dating to 1911 that provides public support in exchange for free admission.
 That fund, which has risen steadily in recent years, provided the museum $12.6 million in the fiscal year of 2010.
 In 2011, the museum's annual budget was at $24.6 million, and endowment income was a total $4.3 million.

 In August 2016, the institute announced a $6 million bequest to fund the Gale Asian Art Initiative, which is designed to highlight the museum's holdings in Asian art, estimated at 16,800 objects.
 The bequest was made by Alfred P. Gale, an heir to the Pillsbury flour fortune.
 The first exhibition of the initiative will be Ink Unbound: Paintings by Liu Dan.
 Liu Dan, a contemporary Chinese artist has been asked to create an ink painting based on a painting in the museum's collection.
 Dan chose St. Paul and St. Barnabas at Lystra, a 17th-century painting by the Dutch artist Willem de Poorter.

 In popular culture

 Scenes from the 1982 film The Personals were filmed in the museum, and Chuck Close's "Frank" and Max Beckmann's "Blind Man's Buff" were featured.

+Restitution claims

+In 2008, the museum restituted Fernand Leger's "Smoke Over Rooftops" to the heirs of Jewish collector Alphonse Kann whose collection had been looted by Nazis.
+The painting had passed through the Buchholz Gallery in New York in 1951.

+In April 2024, the Italian Ministry of Culture ordered a ban on loans to the museum due to a legal dispute regarding the provenance of the Stabiae Doriforo, a Roman-era copy of the ancient Greek sculpture The Doryphoros of Polykleitos, which Italy said was looted from Stabiae and was subsequently bought by the museum from a private dealer in 1986.
+The museum released a statement saying that it believed it had acted "responsibly and proactively" when acquiring the statue.